“Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish.”

 ~ John Quincy Adams

 If you have not heard yet, there is a critical pandemic spreading across the globe.
 The Coronavirus (COVID-19) is a novel virus (Novel virus refers to a virus not seen before.
-It can be a virus that is isolated from its natural reservoir or isolated as the result of spread to an animal or human host where the virus had not been identified before.) that is ravaging major metropolitan, urban, suburban, and rural communities alike.
-I urge everyone to practice “social distancing” in order to flatten the curve of contracting coronavirus so that our front-line first responders and medical professionals, supplies, and facilities can keep up with managing persons currently testing positive with this disease.
+It can be a virus that is isolating from its natural reservoir or isolated.
+As the result of spread to an animal or human host where the virus had not been identified before.) that is ravaging major metropolitan, urban, suburban, and rural communities alike.
+I urge everyone to practice “social distancing” in order to flatten the curve of contracting coronavirus.
+So that our front-line first responders and medical professionals, supplies, and facilities can keep up.
+Managing persons currently testing positive with this disease.

-What happens to the closeted crossdresser when their windows of opportunity shrink from “not often” to “not at all” as governments urge their citizens to stay at home or “stay in place” in an effort to stave off rampant spread of the virus infection?
+What happens to the closeted crossdresser when their windows of opportunity shrink from “not often” to “not at all” as governments urge their citizens to stay at home or “stay in place”.
+Because of pandemic effort to stave off the rampant spread of the virus infection?
 Before, many of us dressed in feminine clothes in those short moments when the wife was still at work or away for the weekend.
 Now, with most of us quarantined at home with our families, the idea of occasional dressing is as much a pipedream as the certainty that the coronavirus will burn away tomorrow with the rising sun like a vampire with a broken watch.

-I guess, at this point, there are several choices that could be weighed and considered (remember, only you can make the right choice for you).
+I guess, at this point, there are several choices that could be weighing and considering (remember, only you can make the right choice for yourself).
 You could wear feminine articles under your male clothes as a way to stay connected to your feminine side.
-You could come up with an excuse to get out of the house in order to dress in private.
+Could come up with an excuse to get out of the house in order to dress in private.
 You could even use this time as an opportunity to come out to your family.
 The reveal of being a crossdresser certainly seems to pale in direct competition to a raging pandemic… food for thought.
 All of those options carry their own levels of risk and require a fair bit of thought and consideration before pursuing.

 One idea, from the other side of the spectrum—the one that sounds like the plot of a terrible transgender horror film—is to return willingly to the closet for the short-term.
 In this case, you steel yourself for several weeks of the inability to dress in feminine garb.
 We’ve all had to hide ourselves away for one reason or another; hide ourselves from one person or another.
 In this case, though, we are not sacrificing our authenticity because of fear, but in consideration of the greater good.
 Patience, persistence, and perseverance… a trio of alliterative terms that may be the difference in your mental state, your focus, and your ability to stay positive in the unmade-up face of this pandemic.